 Lifestyle Modifications

-Along with medication, Your ENT specialist may also suggest lifestyle changes that could improve your OSA symptoms.
-Conservative measures, such as the following, may support these improvements:
+Along with medication, your ENT specialist may also suggest lifestyle changes that could improve your OSA symptoms.
+Conservative measures, such as the following, may support these:

 - Weight loss